Snaatan-Raina/Setebaid-AI/README.md

 reverse diabetes..... literally

+although this repo is named Setebaid-AI but actually im working on a smaller version of it just to familiarize myself with the concepts behind AI chatbots, AI desktop assistants and stufrelated stuff, after I learn the prerequisites for building a RAG system, i will move on to make the main project, Setebaid-AI.

-rn Im just learning python, and solving questions on coursera, hackerrank and experimenting with the things I learn
+rn Im just learning python, and solving questions on coursera, hackerrank and experimenting with the things I learn and making small projects

-I guess i experimemnted too much , i think it records now, i just want to add some more functions or i can add AI to understan the wrods i say instead of me typing if these specific words are said then do this.
+#small project

+The talking voice is done, It can hear sound and it can just respond if there are certain keywords used.
+It actually not an AI, it just responds accroding to the written keywords only those specific words are spoken.